IELTS Writing Examples: 20+ Coherence & Cohesion Templates for Band 9 Essays

 • A case in point is

-Remember that effective cohesion comes not just from using these words, but from using them appropriately to show the true logical relationship between your ideas.
+Remember that effective cohesion in your IELTS writing task 2 comes not just from using these words, but from using them appropriately to show the true logical relationship between your ideas.
+IELTS online coaching can help you master these connections in your IELTS writing practice.

-Consistency in language use is crucial for coherent writing:
+Consistency in language use is crucial for coherent IELTS writing examples, as emphasized by our IELTS writing checker:

-1. Tense consistency - Maintain appropriate tense throughout paragraphs unless there’s a logical reason to switch
+1. Tense consistency - Maintain appropriate tense throughout paragraphs in your IELTS writing practice unless there’s a logical reason to switch

-4. Terminology consistency - Use the same terms for key concepts rather than switching between synonyms for crucial terms
+4. Terminology consistency - Use the same terms for key concepts with proper collocations for IELTS rather than switching between synonyms for crucial terms

 💡 Tip